More

 Flores allegations toward the Miami Dolphins

 He alleges that Miami Dolphins owner Stephen Ross attempted to incentivize him to “tank” or to throw games purposely.
 In 2019, shortly after Flores was hired, Ross allegedly offered him $100,000 for every game they lose that season.
-Flores explains in the lawsuit that as the team won games late in the season, Dolphins general manager Chris Grier told him Ross grew mad.
+In the lawsuit, Flores states that when the team started winning games towards the end of the season, Dolphins general manager Chris Grier informed him that Ross became angry.
 The on-field success was affecting their draft capital for the following year.

 Flores Allegations toward the New York Giants